-There are currently about 650 NYU medical school students and the school currently has more than 4,000 faculty members on staff.
+There are currently more than 1,300 faculty members on staff.
 Aside from a traditional MD degree, there are several joint degree programs that can be completed in just five years.
 These include a MD/MPH in Health Policy and Management, a MD/MPH in Global Health, a MD/MBA, a MD/MA in Bioethics, and a MD/MSc in Clinical Investigation.
 The school also has MD/PhD degrees through the MSTP.

 The curriculum is comprised of 18 months of basic science instruction and two and a half years of clinical training.
 The USMLE Step 1 exam is taken after the clerkship year, so students can take electives, conduct research, or participate in rotations.
 There are also programs like the NYU3T with the New York University College of Nursing and PLACE (Patient-Based Longitudinal Ambulatory Care Experience).